TeamHypersomnia/Hypersomnia/docs/pages/todo/arena.builder-2.0/builder_interface.md

 ### Transformations

-- We can re-use currently implemented group behaviour for moving children along with the parent
+- We can re-use (code of) currently implemented group behaviour for moving children along with the parent
 	- Instead of playing with those

 ## Builder UI